rockstor/rockstor-website/content/paid_support.md

 Every provider must be fiscally independent of [The Rockstor Project](https://opencollective.com/the-rockstor-project), and no associated liability is inferred, or should be assumed, by this endeavour on our part.
-We simply wish to guild folks via a central index, positively or negatively, depending on community feedback either way.
+We simply wish to guide folks via a central index, positively or negatively, depending on community feedback.

 This arrangement could open our project to Scalping, Scamming, Grifting, or Denial Of Service (DOS) type attacks.
 I.e. abuse of our [Community Forum](https://forum.rockstor.com/) or support email.